abrahamlaria/airport-shuttle-api/README.md

 ## Work in progress

-Altough this is a real production ready API it is still under active develoment.
+Altough this will be a real production ready API it is still under active develoment.
 The code here is far from being completed.
 Use it only for educational and test purposes and never on production until it is finished.

 ### Example